The Foggy Battle Inside: Experiencing a Head Cold

 Headache Headaches are frequently experienced during a head cold.
 They are often described as a dull, throbbing pain that can affect different areas of the head, including the forehead, temples, or behind the eyes.
 Headaches may be intensified by sinus pressure or congestion.

 Fatigue Feeling tired or fatigued is a common symptom associated with a head cold.
-The body’s immune response to the viral infection can consume energy, leaving individuals feeling drained and lethargic.
-This can impact daily and hinder productivity.
+The body’s immune response to the viral infection can consume energy, leaving feeling drained and lethargic.
+This can impact daily activities and hinder productivity.

 Sore Throat A sore throat often accompanies a head cold, especially during the initial stages.
 It can be characterized by discomfort, pain, or scratchiness in the throat, making swallowing and speaking uncomfortable.
 Sore throats are typically caused by postnasal drip or irritation from coughing.